Andrés D'Alessandro: International career

 D'Alessandro won the 2001 Under-20 World Championship with the Argentine youth side, held in Buenos Aires; due to his performances alongside his club teammate Javier Saviola, he was awarded the Silver Ball as the tournament's second best player.
-D'Alessandro had originally started the tournament as a substitute, but injuries in the team allowed him a place in the team during the later games.
-José Pekkermann give him the key to lead the Argentinian attack and the accounting with Javier Pedro Saviola Who Was great technical and mobility skills helps Argentina to won the title after beating Ghana 3–0 in the final.
-He has represented Argentina's senior side on 28 occasions, scoring 4 times between 2001 and 2011.
+D'Alessandro had originally started the tournament as a substitute, but injuries allowed him a place in the team in later matches.
+Argentina beat Ghana 3–0 in the final.

+D'Alessandro has represented Argentina's senior side on 28 occasions, scoring 4 times between 2001 and 2011.
 He also represented Argentina's under-23 side at the 2004 Olympic Games in Athens, where Argentina won a gold medal.

 D'Alessandro also took part in the 2004 Copa América with Argentina.
 He scored his only goal of the tournament in the group stage, in Argentina's 6–1 victory over Ecuador In the final, against rivals Brazil, he missed Argentina's first penalty in the resulting shootout, following a 2–2 draw after extra time; Argentina were defeated 4–2 in the shootout.

-On 20 August 2010, Argentine coach Sergio Batista recalled D'Alessandro to the national team for a friendly against Spain, which was played on 7 September 2010 at the Monumental Stadium River Plate.
+On 20 August 2010, Sergio Batista recalled D'Alessandro to the national team for a friendly against Spain, which was played on 7 September 2010 at the Monumental Stadium River Plate.